Skip to content

 The response status code for a successful request is a 200.
 The mock-account-servicing-entity includes a minimalistic example.

-Sending fees can be set on a given asset using the setFee graphql mutation if desired:
+Sending fees can be set on a given asset using Admin UI or the setFee graphql mutation if desired:

 Mutation: